 So much of intonation is dependent upon your ability to hear discrete differences in your sound as you play.
-Recording yourself is an invaluable tool for improving intonation and I recommend a high quality digital recording device such as the Zoom H4 recorder.
+Recording yourself is an invaluable tool for improving intonation and I recommend a high quality digital recording device – here’s one that won’t break the bank but provides nice digital sound quality: Tascam digital recorder.
 Be brutally honest when you listen back to recordings of yourself – is it really in tune or just in the ball park?

 You must own a tuner to improve intonation.
 If you don’t own one, stop reading now and go buy one.
 Don’t worry – we’ll still be here when you get back!
 You can get a tuner as an app for your iPhone or you can buy a hand-held tuner for very little money, considering its importance to your improvement.